Gov. Jared Polis Expresses Support For Efforts To Name Camp Amache A National Park

 “You would be surprised how many people have no clue that there was the camp in the state of Colorado,” said John Hopper told CBS4 Political Specialist Shaun Boyd earlier this month.

 “Preserving and protecting the Amache site presents a valuable opportunity to better our country, our state, our history and most importantly our future in the spirit of justice, equity and inclusion.
-It will allow us to interrogate our past, and understand a more complete story of our nation,” said Polis.MORE NEWS: Police: Owner Of Fort Collins Home Was Unaware Of Renter's Illegal Drug Operation
+It will allow us to interrogate our past, and understand a more complete story of our nation,” said Polis.MORE NEWS: Suncor Energy Investigating Oil Sheen Discovered In Sand Creek

 The National Park Service is hosting virtual public meetings about a special study for the proposed designation.
 The first one is this Saturday.